oszuidwest/zwfm-liquidsoap/README.md

 # liquidsoap-ubuntu
-This repository offers an audio streaming solution specifically designed for [ZuidWest FM](https://www.zuidwestfm.nl/) in the Netherlands.
+This repository contains an audio streaming solution specifically designed for [ZuidWest FM](https://www.zuidwestfm.nl/) in the Netherlands.
 Utilizing [Liquidsoap](https://www.liquidsoap.info), it provides internet streaming with a never silent fallback and is able to push MPX to broadcast transmitters using MicroMPX.

 ## Components:
 1. **Liquidsoap**: Serves as the core audio router and transcoder.